algorandfoundation/specs/dev/crypto.md

 of the proof verifier and fill in the expected left- and right-sibling values in the proof based on the internal nodes of the Merkle tree built up during commitment.

+The Merkle tree can be created using one of the supported [hash functions](#hash-functions)

 ### Commitment